 Reporting Health Savings Account Information on Tax Returns

 TIP: See historic HSA levels for back filing.

 Can I Take Money Out of my HSA?

 You can take up to your annual out-of-pocket limit out each year to pay for medical expenses.
 If you want to take money out for something else, you will pay a 20% penalty in addition to it being taxed.

 Unlike an FSA, HSA funds roll over annually & accumulate, even if an employee changes jobs.
-The accumulated funds can be removed for non-eligible expenses, but then will be subject Federal Income Tax and 20% penalty.
+The accumulated funds can be removed for non-eligible expenses, but then will be subject to Federal Income Tax and a 20% penalty.
 Once an individual qualifies for Medicare, these accumulated funds can still be used tax-free for medical expenses Medicare doesn’t cover or can be used like an IRA or 401k (however you’ll still have to pay taxes on this, but no penalty).
 In addition, should a person decide they no longer want to use a high-deductible health plan, these funds can usually be rolled into an IRA retirement account without facing taxes.

 Two Different Out-of-Pocket Maximums

 HSA’s have had a slightly different out-of-pocket maximum (OOP maximum) for HSA eligible and non-HSA eligible plans since 2015.